VARANGER PENINSULA

 Day 7 (14/6) (Breakfast)

-Breakfast at the guesthouse, then transfer back to Kirkenes airport.
+Breakfast at the hotel, followed by transfer back to Kirkenes Airport for our morning flight home.

 Photographic leader